 Calculating Required Storage

 A minimum of 100 GB of storage is recommended for the repository_cache directory.
 However, this is an estimate based on the average size of customer data.
-To truly calculate how much storage you require, you should locate the size of each repository you intend to analyze with Flow, sum them all together, and allot 2.5 times total storage for growth.
+To truly calculate how much storage you require, locate the size of each repository you intend to analyze with Flow, sum them all together, and allot 2.5 times total storage for growth.
 This directory should be something that can be easily expanded if and when needed.

 We strongly recommend running Flow Enterprise on Ubuntu Linux 18.04.